AmokSolderer/APC/README.md

 The picture shows an APC 3.0 board configured for System 9 + 11 machines as the connectors for System 3 - 7 are not populated.
 See my [APC 3 video](https://www.youtube.com/watch?v=4EgOTJyxMXo) to get an impression what has changed compared to the previous versions.

+There's a table of contents of the available documentation at the end of this page.

 ### Special features

 * Hardware extensions interface.
 The pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware